 You will notice that canned cocktails are not cheap.
 Often sold in packs of four or six cans, they can be as pricey as the most expensive craft beers.
 Don’t let that put you off entirely.
 Remember that these are very often stronger than beer, so you’re actually getting more alcohol for the buck.
 Plus, that means you’ll likely drink fewer canned cocktails than you might beer.
 If not, you risk getting drunker than you might hope and increase the potential of a nasty hangover.
 Treat these like cocktails and you’ll be fine.

 Why Trust The Spruce Eats?

 Colleen Graham is a food and beverage writer with over a decade of experience writing about cocktails, beer, and wine.
-She is the author of two books and has developed numerous original cocktail recipes that feature natural ingredients while remaining practical for the average drinker.
+She is the author of two books and enjoys exploring classic and modern cocktails and developing original recipes.